The Red Book

 If you see a problem, say it.
 No politics.
 No fear.
 That's how we get better.

-What separates us?
-We give a damn about the details.
+Then the details.
 The precision.
 The follow-through.
 The things most people think don't matter.

 They do.